 David Lindo, BBC broadcaster, writer and public speaker

 Formed in 1992, the Beddington Farm Bird Group monitors breeding and wintering bird populations as well as migration at Beddington Farmlands.
 In addition, the bird group also carries out habitat management and restoration, working closely with site management.
-Key-holder membership includes site access, member-only events, and an annual wildlife report.
 More »